Tradegecko and Unleashed are both top-of-the line inventory management systems.

 They also have other options for other types of integrations.
 They integrate with customer relationship management software (CRM), shipping and fulfillment software, and software that provides enhanced reporting and analytics for inventory.
 They even can integrate directly with online marketplaces like Amazon so that you can sell directly through those sites and keep your inventory updated automatically.

 Finally, they also both integrate with third-party connector apps like Zapier that make even more connections between programs possible.
 Because these SaaS programs continually make updates available to all paying customers, the future may hold many more integration possibilities, as well.

 Both programs have a similar set of powerful features, and both actively market to the manufacturing and retail industries.
-However, generally speaking, Unleashed can be better fit for companies focused on manufacturing, and Tradegecko can be a better fit for companies with a retail focus.
+However, generally speaking, Unleashed can be a better fit for companies focused on manufacturing, and Tradegecko can be a better fit for companies with a retail focus.

 For example, Tradegecko has a longer list of integrations that are suited for retail-friendly applications (like allowing companies to sell their stock directly on sites like Etsy, Overstock, and Wayfair).
-Tradegecko markets directly to the fashion, electronics and sports industries.
+Tradegecko markets directly to the fashion, electronics, and sports industries.

 Unleashed offers a little more power in the way that users can control process manufacturing and production.
 These features may be very helpful for bigger manufacturers, but unnecessary for retailers or businesses with simpler needs.

-Industries that manufacture food, beverages and health supplements may find that their interests are represented equally well by both systems.
+Industries that manufacture food, beverages, and health supplements may find that their interests are represented equally well by both systems.